Updated: Mar 25

 As a general guideline, ‘high altitude’ is defined as above 8000 ft / 2300m, ‘very high altitude’ as above 1200 ft / 3600m and ‘extreme high altitude’ as above 18000 ft / 5500m.

 Setting aside the few hundred people who climb above 8000m (26000 ft) in the Himalayas each year, and the few thousand more who venture above 6000m (20000 ft), there are legitimate populations living permanently at high altitude.

 Over the past 20 years, I have fallen in love with the high Andean environment and cultures.
 I have also guided many tours to high altitude destinations and have hiked and climbed throughout the region.

 La Paz, Bolivia is the highest capital on earth and its airport – located in the sprawling Aymara city of El Alto sits at 4060m / 13300 ft above sea level.

 Quito, Ecuador is the second highest capital at 2850m / 9350 ft although Lhasa, Tibet is arguably the second highest capital, perched at 3500m / 11500 ft.

 Other high(er) cities are located in Mexico, Colorado (USA), Peru (Cusco, of course), Kashmir (India, Pakistan, China) and Nepal.

-Cero Rico – the mountain that paid for colonisation and enslavement.
+Cero Rico, Potosi, Bolivia – the mountain that paid for colonization and enslavement.
 The indigenous population was not permitted through this gate.

 Historically the highest city on earth was Potosi, Bolivia – in my opinion, the most important city of the last 500 years: click here.